The Accreditation Process

-The self-study process allows us to take a deep and comprehensive look at how we do things and how we might improve with the ultimate goal of mission fulfillment.
+The self-study process allows us to take a comprehensive look at how we do things and how we might improve with the ultimate goal of student learning, student achievement, institutional effectiveness and mission fulfillment.
 After the self-study, we create the self-evaluation report, which provides a snapshot of our performance.
 Then, we host NWCCU evaluators during a site visit.
-They make a determination of whether the college will be accredited or not.
-NWCCU can issue compliments, commendations, concerns, and recommendations.
+NWCCU can issue compliments, commendations, concerns and recommendations.

 Changes to the Process